Metro Green Line Extension (Minnesota): Construction

 Construction bids were revealed publicly on August 15, 2017 but were rejected for being too costly and non-responsive (Bids did not meet the requirements).
 As of May 2018, the Metropolitan Council estimated the building costs to be at $2.003 billion.
 On November 15, 2018, the Council accepted an $800 million construction bid for a section of the construction by Lunda Construction and C.S.
 McCrossan.

 In 2018 construction of the line was the State of Minnesota's largest public works project and is happening in all five cities to be served by the line is.
 The project is known to disrupt major trails such as the Cedar Lake LRT Regional Trail and the Kenilworth Trail.
 The line was expected to be completed in 2023, but unexpected poor soils in the Kenilworth Corridor have delayed the opening.
 In July 2021 the Metropolitan Council did not have a date when the line will be completed or how delays will affect project cost.
 In a private call with government stakeholders, the Metropolitan Council expected a delay of at least two years, pushing a late 2025 opening at the earliest.
 Construction contractors will use alternate construction methods for the portion with poor soils.
 In January 2022 Metropolitan Council officials changed the expected opening to 2027 with increased costs between $450 and $550 million expected.

 Initial construction began in late 2018 with brush removal, and heavy construction of the line began in 2019.
 The project reached its completion milestone in August 2020 and a completion in July 2021.
 In March 2025, the project reached 90% completion on civil construction, with work scheduled to end in 2025.
 In September 2025, it was announced that testing of trains on the line would begin in the fall.
+Testing commenced in October 2025 using a railcar mover to tow LRT vehicles along the line due to the overhead wire being inactive.
+Over 4,000 federally mandated tests must be conducted along the line before service can begin.
+Testing is scheduled to run through 2026, with the line slated to open on June 12, 2027.

+Testing trains at SouthWest Station in late 2025.